Ryanderson94/fintech_project_2/README.md

 This Application features the following upgrades:

 1. Sentiment Analysis using recent news on any ticker to gauge the current market's sentiment on that ticker.
-2. Algorithmic Trading Bot powered by our Machine Learning Models.
+2. Enhanced Algorithmic Trading Bot powered by our Machine Learning Models.
-3. Intuitive and user friendly User Interface for customers to easily select their preferred stock and begin trading.
+3. User friendly UI for customers to easily research, select, and begin trading their preferred stock.

 ### NOTE